-- Seminar in Ecology and Ethics and Professional Development are required of all first-year students. - One course in statistics, either as a graduate or undergraduate is suggested.
+- Advanced Ecology and Advanced Evolution are required of all first-year students. - One course in statistics, either as a graduate or undergraduate is suggested.
 Members of the students committee may require remedial course work, as they deem necessary.
 These may include classes that cannot be counted towards the degree.